Spiros07/mtg_ml_models/README.md

 Classification models need to be enriched with more parametrisation to check if the results can be improved

 Regression analysis needs more models so that a proper comparison between models can be performed and better results can be acquired.

+main_cat and main_lin_regr files to be merged to one.